GoThereGit/EvaHan/README.md

 2. **Accessing the Training Data:**\
-   After completing the registration process, participants will receive instructions for downloading the training dataset, which includes image--text pairs from ancient Chinese texts for OCR.
+   After completing the registration process, participants will receive instructions for downloading the training dataset, which includes image-text pairs from ancient Chinese texts for OCR.

 3. **Submitting Results and Reports:**\
    Participants must use the provided test data to generate results and